Learn About Your Medicare Options for 2022:

 Read on to see all the details of San Diego Medicare plans.
 It is important you understand how Original Medicare and Supplement or Advantage plans work together.

 Our services are free!
 Insurance carriers agree that brokers like us offer valuable tools during enrollment.
 They offer commissions when we help you enroll in your new Medicare plan.
 Give us a call today and get free support from our licensed insurance agents – (760) 484-0979

 What Are Medicare Supplement Insurance and Advantage Plans For?

 Supplement Insurance and Medicare Advantage Plans are built to cover the gaps in your Original Medicare.

 For example if you enroll in Part A and Part B of Original Medicare, you will have access to doctors and they will provide you with services but you will have a very large deductible.
-The Part A deductible is $1,408 in 2020.
+The Part A deductible is $1,556 in 2022.
+This Part A deductible is a very large gap in your insurance coverage.
 If you go ahead and pair your Original Medicare with a Supplement Insurance plan or an Advantage Plan you will be able to reduce that deductible to only a few hundred dollars.
-Plan G and Plan N have a $185 deductible for 2020.
+The Supplement Plan G and Plan N reduce your deductible to just a couple hundred dollars.

 Original Medicare should always be paired with Supplement Insurance or an Advantage Plan!